Pylons/pyramid/docs/narr/views.rst

    This will also allow ``/static/foo.js`` to work, but it will allow for ``/anything/static/foo.js`` too, as long as ``anything`` itself is resolveable.

-Now put your static files (JS, etc) on your filesystem in the directory represented as ``/path/to/static/dir``.
-After this is done, you should be able to view the static files in this directory via a browser at URLs prefixed with ``/static/``, for instance ``/static/foo.js`` will return the file ``/path/to/static/dir/foo.js``.
-The static directory may contain subdirectories recursively, and any subdirectories may hold files;
-these will be resolved by the static view as you would expect.

-.. note:: To ensure that model objects contained in the root don't "shadow" your static view (model objects take precedence during traversal), or to ensure that your root object's ``__getitem__`` is never called when a static resource is requested, you can refer to your static resources as registered above in URLs as, e.g. ``/@@static/foo.js``.
-This is completely equivalent to ``/static/foo.js``.
-See :ref:`traversal_chapter` for information about "goggles" (``@@``).

 Using Views to Handle Form Submissions (Unicode and Character Set Issues)
 -------------------------------------------------------------------------